Labros Filippou is a New York based, multi-disciplinary artist, born in Karditsa, Greece.

 As an actor,

 He participated in movies that took part in famous and important film festivals such as Venice, Tokyo etc., and starred in tv series.
-Throughout his five years of collaboration with the theater director, M. Marmarinos, Labros took part in several theatrical performances, as an actor, performer and countertenor touring around Europe.
-The first play he ever performed in is Leoncavallo’s ‘Pagliacci’ (Herodium Ancient Theater) directed by Franco Zeffirelli.
+Throughout his collaboration with the theater director, M. Marmarinos, Labros took part in several theatrical performances, as an actor, performer and countertenor touring around Europe.
+The first play he ever performed in, though, is Leoncavallo’s ‘Pagliacci’ (Herodium Ancient Theater in Athens, GR), directed by Franco Zeffirelli.

 As a director in theater,